 A lot of people these days seem to be looking for financial freedom or a better working set-up for themselves and their family.
 Working conditions, pressures and hours of employment aren’t giving most of us that precious time with our children, families, friends, hobbies and interests and other ventures we wish to pursue.

-Thanks to our education system none of us really has an initial financial intellect or mindset from the start and don’t have the knowledge for what matters in life.
+Thanks to our education system none of us really have an initial financial intellect or mindset from the start and don’t have the required knowledge for what matters in life.
+We tend to have to source and find that extra education, training or knowledge in order to grow a business, create a passive income or have a successful online business.
 The more of us in the “rat race” keep “others” happy and in turn, keeps the system going.

 Information, courses and education are a lot more accessible now these days thanks to technology and communications and a few of us are making the leap.
 There are all kinds of suggestions, ideas, “get rich quick” schemes and resources out there helping us all with the end result of individual financial freedom.
 It’s what we do with information and how much time we invest in it that matters.
 So it wasn’t surprising that I was interested in the Rich Dad Cashflow game.

 Robert T. Kiyosaki is a well-known financial entrepreneur, born 8 April 1947 in Hilo, Hawaii, United States and is the founder behind the Rich Dad branding.
 This ties in with his number one best-selling book, Rich Dad, Poor Dad (second edition released April 2017.)
 Robert has released many other books, material and resources including a few versions of the Rich Dad Cashflow game, including a children’s variation which I mention in my other article Fun Learning Games for Kids – Education Through Play.